 Members & Trustees (the Board) CEO and Executive Team Local Governing Body Principal Legally responsible for the Trust's assets and accounts and for statutory compliance Maintain robust financial oversight in accordance with the Education and Skills Funding Agency (ESFA) Academy Trust handbook Review and support a rolling 3 year strategic vision for the finances of the Trust and its schools Set the budget principles for the schools' budgets and 3 year forecasts and approve the consolidated position for the Trust Develop and monitor the strategic plan for capital expenditure considering all schools' 3 Year Plans.
-Consider management accounts six times a year (Chair and resources subcommittee to consider on a monthly basis) Responsible for compliance with the ESFA Academy Trust handbook Develop a rolling 3 year financial plan in accordance with the strategic vision of the Trust Act on behalf of the Board to discharge the duties in relation to statutory compliance and financial performance of the schools Provide accounting, financial planning, treasury and financial systems services for schools Work closely with the Principal and school in the preparation of the budget and 3 year forecast, setting national assumptions and reviewing and challenging locally set assumptions Challenges and supports the school where there are variances to budget and the 3 Provides challenge and support to the Principal in preparing draft budget submissions to central office within the budget timetable, meeting Trust budget principles and within allocated resources Receives summary management accounts half termly to ensure the LGB is fully aware of the school's financial performance Advises the Principal on priorities for workforce, budget and value for money based on budget assumptions Contributes views in relation to priorities within the final budget and 3 year forecast Works closely with the LGB and executive in the preparation of the budget and 3 year forecast for approval by the Board in line with Trust budget principles Responsible for controlling costs and ensuring budget commitments are met Ensures compliance with all Trust financial policies and procedures Cooperates with auditors and implements their reasonable recommendations Responsible for delivering value for money through adherence to the procurement processes and purchasing limits Receives summary management accounts monthly to ensure the Principal is fully aware of the school's financial performance
+Consider management accounts six times a year (Chair and resources subcommittee to consider on a monthly basis) Responsible for compliance with the ESFA Academy Trust handbook Develop a rolling 3 year financial plan in accordance with the strategic vision of the Trust Act on behalf of the Board to discharge the duties in relation to statutory compliance and financial performance of the schools Provide accounting, financial planning, treasury and financial systems services for schools Work closely with the Principal and school in the preparation of the budget and 3 year forecast, setting national assumptions and reviewing and challenging locally set assumptions Challenges and supports the school where there are variances to budget and the 3 Provides challenge and support to the Principal in relation to the draft budget Works with the LGB and executive in the preparation of the budget and 3 year forecast for approval by the Board in line with Trust budget principles Responsible for controlling costs and ensuring budget commitments are met Ensures compliance with all Trust financial policies and procedures Cooperates with auditors and implements their reasonable recommendations Responsible for delivering value for money through adherence to the procurement processes and purchasing limits Receives summary management accounts monthly to ensure the Principal is fully aware of the school's financial performance

 Ensure a programme of internal scrutiny to provide independent assurance to the board that its financial and non-financial controls and risk management procedures are operating effectively Ensure an appropriate, reasonable and timely response to any findings given by auditors, taking the opportunity to strengthen the systems of financial management and control Approve appropriate procurement processes and purchasing limits to ensure value for money and to ensure compliance with the Academies Trust Handbook.
-Approve cash, banking and investment policies assurance that the school is complying with the finance policy (including the procurement processes and purchasing limits) Prepare the consolidated Trust budgets for approval by the Board Monitor the schools' financial performance and challenges where there are variances to budget and the 3 year forecast Develop a rolling programme of internal scrutiny for --- ---
+Approve cash, banking and investment policies assurance that the school is complying with the finance policy (including the procurement processes and purchasing limits) Prepare the consolidated Trust budgets for approval by the Board Monitor the schools' financial performance and challenges where there are variances to budget and the 3 year forecast Develop a rolling programme of internal scrutiny for --- --- --